Strawberry Rhubarb Salad

 Yes, high in antioxidants that have anti-bacterial, anti-inflammatory, and anti-cancer properties, which can help protect you from many health-related issues such as heart disease, cancer, and diabetes.

-Most fruit salads can be made a little ahead of time, but for this salad, I wouldn’t recommend making it more than an hour or two ahead of time.
+Most fruit salads can be made a little ahead of time, but I wouldn’t recommend making it more than an hour or two ahead of time for this salad.
 I recommend cooking the rhubarb ahead of time so it has time to chill before mixing in the salad.

 How to Make a Rhubarb Ribbon Garnish